sensu/sensu-docs/content/sensu-go/5.3/reference/rbac.md

 - **Role bindings** assign a role to a set of users and groups within a namespace; **cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.

 Sensu access controls apply to [sensuctl][2], the Sensu [API][19], and the Sensu [dashboard][3].
+In addition to built-in RBAC, Sensu includes [enterprise-only][33] support for authentication using external [authentication providers][34].

 ## Namespaces
 Namespaces help teams use different resources (entities, checks, handlers, etc.) within Sensu and impose their own controls on those resources.